 As part of our partnership approach to tackling domestic abuse, our Crisis Intervention team coordinates the organisation’s response to high-risk victims by participating in the fortnightly MARAC (Multi Agency Risk Assessment Conference).
 If your case is being sent to MARAC, staff would explain to you what is happening and why we have taken that decision.

 Coffee mornings are run on a weekly basis in Llanelli on a Wednesday morning in the main outreach office.
 These usually start at 10.30 and shall be recommencing on September 13th.

 Any individual can attend these groups; not just those who have experienced Domestic Abuse.

 The Outreach Service supports individuals who live in the community.
 The service provides information to enable individuals to look at their options and make informed decisions about their lives.

 If more structured support is required, we will provide you with a referral to the Floating Support service.
-Outreach support involves, supporting individuals to find alternative accommodation when it is not safe for them to return home, contacting solicitors for emergency injunctions and providing information on issues such as benefits, housing, court appearance, acting as an advocate and children’s issues.
-All individuals and children who are experiencing, or have recently experienced, domestic abuse can access our support.
+Outreach support involves supporting individuals to find alternative accommodation when it is not safe for them to return home, contacting solicitors for emergency injunctions and providing information on issues such as benefits, housing, court appearances, acting as an advocate and children’s issues.
+All individuals and children who are experiencing, or have recently experienced domestic abuse can access our support.